This website uses cookies to help you browse on the website/ web. By using the website you agree on our policy on cookies.

 How much do speeding fines cost?

 The cost of a speeding ticket in Iceland varies according to many factors; such as the speed you are driving and the speed limits in place.
-As a general guide, the fine is usually between $195- $460 USD, however, if you are driving very fast, such as 41+km/h above the legal top speed (in 80-90km zones), then you may get fined $615-$690 USD.
+As a general guide, the fine is usually between $195- $460 USD.
+However, there are instances where you can be fined more than this, as laid out in the table below.

 Offence |